FAIR Fine Art Checklist

 Photography Mat-Window Fade and Protected-Border Checklist

-A photography mat-window fade and protected-border checklist helps buyers compare exposed image areas with margins hidden by the mat or frame rebate, document uneven light exposure, and gather the safest front, edge, and hidden-margin photos before a FAIR specialist reviews the print for appraisal.
+A photography mat-window fade checklist helps you compare the exposed image with borders hidden by the mat or frame, document uneven light exposure, and send FAIR a safer photo packet before appraisal review.

 Photography Mat-Window Fade and Protected-Border Checklist - FAIR online appraisal guide illustration